krembilneuroinformatics/ccns/content/04-ccns_2023_program.md

 ### Submit your abstract for a Trainee Talk [here](https://docs.google.com/forms/d/e/1FAIpQLSeev-EA5ccwKapzRV43xD4NfDYGyDeAiWpTuv4b_7GKkrWPOQ/viewform?usp=sf_link) by September 1 for full consideration.

 # About CCNSv4:
-## What is the Canadian Computational Neuroscience Spotlight (CCNS)?
-The Canadian Computational Neuroscience Spotlight (CCNS) was created following the mass cancellations and postponements of traditional neuroscience conferences during the early stages of the COVID-19 pandemic, including two such meetings amongst the Canadian neuroscience community.
-The absence of these meetings presented an opportunity to create a brand-new, entirely virtual academic meeting that could take full advantage of the online setting.
-Given that traditionally-defined trainees and early-career researchers were arguably most impacted by the cancellation of the networking and learning opportunities that conferences present, CCNS was designed as a “trainee-focused” meeting, highlighted by tutorial talks beginning each session, panel discussions with both established and early-career scientists, and a spotlight on trainee presentations.

-The first edition of CCNS was planned and implemented entirely in ten weeks and yielded a meeting with more than 450 registrants, including representation from every continent across the globe.
-CCNSv2 and CCNSv3 built on this success in the following years, incorporating invited session chairs and highlighted trainee talks and eclipsing as many as 500 registrants.
-Perhaps most importantly, the limited costs of the virtual setting allowed these meetings to be completely free of charge for all attendees.
-Every element of these meetings remain available for replay online, another benefit of the virtual setting.
-This success served as the impetus for making CCNS a recurring academic meeting.

-Going forward, CCNS will continue to highlight cutting-edge computational neuroscience research, both in Canada and around the world, while providing unique learning, networking, and presentation opportunities for trainees and early-career researchers.
-The meeting is committed to remaining cost-accessible to the entire academic community, using the virtual setting to maximize accessibility for populations for which physical conferences present a challenge, and maintaining a diverse lineup of speakers during its continued evolution.

 ## What's new in v4?
 This year, CCNS will be a “sibling meeting” to the Krembil Computational Neuroscience Symposium taking place (in person in Toronto) on October 2-3.
 Taking place the same week (October 5-6), CCNS will capitalize on this momentum in the Canadian computational neuroscience community with an even stronger emphasis on trainee engagement, including workshop-style sessions and more opportunity for spotlighted trainee talks.